Insurance needs vary from person to person. Some insurance is required by law, such as car insurance. Other policies provide us with peace of mind.

 If you live in an area where natural disasters occur, an admitted insurance agency may consider this a high risk.
 Therefore, they may not be able to ensure you.
 However, a non-admitted insurance company may be able to meet your insurance needs because of their flexible policies.

 Having insurance is always a good thing, but what happens when you need to make a claim?
 Having insurance doesn't always guarantee that a claim will be paid out.
 The company could refuse to pay out a claim based on the standards written in the policy.

 Many people find themselves frustrated when they need to use their insurance and their claim is denied.
 They may find themselves asking what the point of having insurance is if they don't receive the benefits when a claim needs to be filed.

 This type of scenario demonstrates why it's important to read your policy thoroughly.
 It also shows why it's important to choose a reputable insurance agency.

 A source of comfort policyholders with an admitted insurance company have is recourse.
 Since admitted companies are associated with the state, the state can provide recourse if your claim was denied.

 Non-admitted insurance policyholders do not have this option.
 You can attempt to speak with your broker if a problem arises.
-The state commissioner insurance office or the surplus lines office may also be able to help.
+The state commissioner's insurance office or the surplus lines office may also be able to help.

 Sometimes insurance companies become insolvent.
 If a claim is outstanding during insolvency admitted companies offer you more protection.
-The government backing the admitted agency will then be required to pay out a part or all your claim.
+The government backing the admitted agency will then be required to pay out a part or all of your claim.
 Non-admitted companies have no such backing and may not be able to pay out the claim from their estate.